Yearbook: People (seniors, first- and second-year students, faculty)

 "Picture Day" is the school day in the United States and Canada when students have their photographs taken by a professional photographer.
-Parents can purchase packages of these portraits to distribute, often accompanied by other items featuring the portrait.
-The pictures are not inexpensive for the amount of time and effort involved – which can be less than one minute per student – partly because the photography company usually pays the school part of the price for each photo sold in a "rebate" or unadvertised "fundraising" scheme.
+Parents can purchase packages of these portraits to distribute, often accompanied by other items featuring the portraits.
+The pictures are not inexpensive for the time and effort involved, which can be less than one minute per student, partly because the photography company usually pays the school a portion of the price for each photo sold through a "rebate" or unadvertised "fundraising" scheme.
 These portraits often go into the school yearbook, which is usually distributed at the end of the school year.
 The pictures may also be used on student ID cards.
 There will also generally be a second day ("retake day") to take pictures if the student is absent.